nadrino/kotor-walkthrough/kotor/walkthrough/042_Tatooine.md

 	- Come on, Griff, get to the point.
 	- So you want to open a bar?
 	- **That's what you get for dealing with the Exchange.**
-- Resell the evaporator
+- Resell the evaporator?
+Could not find on XBox ?
 	- Buy mesh underlay -> armor improvement
 	- All life support packs -> les moins chers avec ceux au spatioport (_https://strategywiki.org/wiki/Star_Wars:_Knights_of_the_Old_Republic/Medical_items_)
 - Outside
-	- Talk with Mission
+	- Talk with Mission (LSP)
 		- **You can't turn your back on your own brother!**
 		- No one can teach him this lesson, Mission.
 He has to learn it himself.
 (2-PCL)
 - Go sell wraids to the Hunters
 	- Buy armor reinforcement
 	- + scope
-	- Sell also mines
+	- Sell also mines???
+No ? -> later
 - Speak to Dorak -> new line
 - Go toward the cantina
 - Senni Vek (Twilek)
 	- I didn't drop anything.
-	- I'm sorry, there must be some mistake.
+	- I'm sorry, there must be some mistake. (not on XBox)
 	- What is this, some kind of con game?
 	- I don't want it.
 	- Fine.
 Give me the stupid datapad!